Horuseus/CSE-370-PROJECT/README.md

 ###  6. Finding family members through fingerprints or Identification papers
  Families can find their loved ones by providing their names and photos.
 Fingerprints can also be used if available.
 As all refugees have an SAFR ID itll be easier to identify and reunite them.

+ ### 7. Donations
+  Users can donate any amount of money they need.
+They can be one time donors and regular donors.

 #